What is behavioral retargeting, and how can you use it?⏱️ 4 min read

 https://cooltool.com

-This type of marketing is called ‘Behavioral Retargeting’ and has been used by advertisers to target people who are interested in their products.
-Its popularity has increasingly grown because of its effectiveness in saving money and time as they have a better understanding of where to invest by targeting the right people.
+This type of marketing is called ‘Behavioral Retargeting’ and has been used by advertisers to target individuals who have shown interest in their products.
+Its popularity has increasingly grown because of its effectiveness in saving money and time, as they have a better understanding of where to invest by targeting the right people.

 For example, a person who frequently visits shopping sites might come across ads for the searched products on a blog site like ours.